El Gobernador: Construction and operation

-El Gobernador's construction was completed in February 1883, amid much fanfare from the railroad, but it didn't enter service until March 1884, just over a year later.
+El Gobernador's construction was completed in February 1883, amid much fanfare from the railroad, but it did not enter service until March 1884, just over a year later.
 During this time, while still in Sacramento, the gigantic engine was used as an advertising tool by the railroad, to spectacular effect.
 According to author Guy L. Dunscomb, the engine was kept under steam near the Central Pacific's passenger depot, where it would await the arrival of passenger trains coming in from the east.
 As the train arrived, El Gobernador would steam past the depot dragging a long line of empty freight cars behind it and causing quite a stir in the process.
-The engine would then be uncoupled and placed on adjacent trackage, where the passengers could get a good look at the monster up close.
+The engine would then be uncoupled and placed on adjacent trackage, where the passengers could get a good close-up look at the locomotive.

 Part of the delay between construction and operation was due to the railroad's track and infrastructure of the time.
 It was originally designed to haul trains out of California's San Joaquin Valley via Tehachapi Loop.
 The locomotive was disassembled into five large subassemblies for transportation to the pass because it was thought to be too heavy for the various bridges along the route to the pass.